ghively/thehub/GUIDE_HUB_AND_CORES.md

 - Start from `runtime/examples/cores/template-core.js` (echo tool implementation).
 - Implement: `initialize`, `tools/list`, `tools/call`, `ping` over STDIO with LSP framing.
 - Keep tool IDs stable and provide `inputSchema`.
 The Hub validates schemas and logs warnings for invalid ones.
+ - Optional validation: The Hub can warn-only if provided schemas don’t compile; it does not block execution.
 - Add to manifest once:
 ```yaml
 cores: